QuintessentialChicken/SiriusEngine/README.md

 Right now I'm using DirectX, but I'm planning to move on to Vulkan once I have a good structure in place.

 I'm also excited to get started on more complex rendering systems and physics simulations.

+I'm keeping a blog on [leonstier.com](https://leonstier.com/engine/index.html) where I keep tabs on the details.